-Right in the heart of the old town of Torbole sul Garda you'll find a beach with a view to take your breath away.
-Sit back and enjoy a view of the entire length of Lake Garda before you and spectacular mountains framing this pretty as a picture view.
-The beach itself is gravel - so wear some sort of footwear.
+Right in the heart of the old town of Torbole sul Garda you'll find a beach with a view that will take your breath away.
+Sit back and enjoy the view of the entire length of Lake Garda before you, with spectacular mountains framing this picture-perfect view.
+The beach itself is gravel, so wear some sort of footwear.

-It can also get a little windy from around 1 p.m. as the local Ora wind blows up the lake from the south so it is best to visit in the morning.
-Water temperatures are a little lower than in the south but you'll find water warm enough for swimming from late May/early June all the way until September.
+It can also get a little windy around 1 p.m. as the local Ora wind blows up the lake from the south, so it is best to visit in the morning.
+Water temperatures are a little lower than in the south, but you'll find water warm enough for swimming from late May or early June all the way until September.

-Lazise is my favourite town on Garda and there is a lovely beach just along the coast south of Lazise.
-This is probably the best beach on Lake Garda or at least the best sandy beach.
+Lazise is my favorite town on Garda, and there is a lovely beach just along the coast south of Lazise.
+This is probably the best beach on Lake Garda, or at least the best sandy beach.

 Desenzano has a number of pleasant beaches.
 The best one is a pretty decent shingle beach.
 You need to walk about twenty minutes east of Desenzano, in the Sirmione direction, to get to the beach which is in an area called Rivoltella.

-The Sirmione beaches are a bit rocky but the setting makes it well worth the effort to get here.
-With luck you'll get to share your spot in the sun with one of the many swans.
+The beaches in Sirmione are a bit rocky, but the setting makes it well worth the effort to get here.
+With luck, you'll get to share your spot in the sun with one of the many swans.

-To get here you'll need to walk though as the parking is a fair way from the beaches.
-From Sirmione walk in the direction of the spas and then follow Punta Staffolo and you'll reach the beach.
+To get here, you'll need to walk, as the parking is a fair distance from the beaches.
+From Sirmione, walk in the direction of the spas, then follow Punta Staffolo and you'll reach the beach.
 The walk is just under 2 miles and takes around 35 minutes.

-You will need a car to get here and you can park in the Punta San Vigilio car park and walk.
-Don’t be tempted to park in the road as you may find your car towed away or you could get a substantial fine.
+You will need a car to get here, and you can park in the Punta San Vigilio car park and walk.
+Don’t be tempted to park in the road: you may find your car towed away or you could get a substantial fine.